home-assistant/home-assistant.io/source/hassio/run_local.markdown

 ### {% linkable_title Sensors %}

-Short story of that caption: We loop in our script to fetch data push to mqtt and wait until next processing is ready.
+Short story of that caption: We loop in our script to fetch data and push it to mqtt and wait until next processing is ready.
 Here is a basic example and struct for that process.

 Our Dockerfile need to install: